PostHog/posthog.com/contents/blog/product-engineer-vs-product-manager.md

     - Explainers
 ---

 Are [product engineers](/blog/what-is-a-product-engineer) a better choice for your startup than product managers are, or do you need both?
-To answer that, we're comparing the approaches they take to product development – we recently compared [product engineers and software engineers](/blog/product-engineer-vs-software-engineer) too, if you're interested.
+To answer that, this post compares the approaches they take to product development, like we recently did with [product engineers and software engineers](/blog/product-engineer-vs-software-engineer), if you're interested.

 The ELI5 here is product engineers are a hybrid of software engineer and product manager.
-They have the same goals as product managers, but they ship code and approach problems in a more direct, iterative way.
-To help you understand both roles better, we'll:
+They have the same goals as product managers, but they ship code and approach problems in a more direct, iterative way, like software engineers.
+To help you understand both roles, we:
 - Compare how both work to build a product
 - Explain how the rise of product engineers impacts product managers
 - Explore how they can work together